 The Company's LDD contracts contain multiple performance obligations bundled for one transaction price, with all obligations generally satisfied within one year.
 For these bundled arrangements, the Company accounts for individual products and services as separate performance obligations if they are distinct, that is, if a product or service is separately identifiable from other items in the bundled package, and if a customer can benefit from it on its own or with other resources that are readily available to the customer.
 The Company's LDD contracts include a combination of the following performance obligations: (1) LDD capital asset and related components, (2) training and (3) device service (initial year).
 Each of these three performance obligations are considered distinct.
-The LDD capital asset is distinct because the customer can benefit from it together with other resources that are readily available to the customer.
+The LDD capital asset is distinct because the customer can benefit from it together with other resources that are readily available to the customer can benefit from it together with other resources that are readily available to the customer can benefit from it together with other resources that are readily available to the customer.
 Training on the use of the machine is offered as a distinct activity after installation of the LDD to enhance the customer's ability to utilize the machine by having an industry professional provide best practices and customize training to the specific needs of the customer.
 Each LDD comes with a twelve-month manufacturer's warranty (service-type) that includes preventative maintenance, unscheduled service (labor and parts) and software updates.
 After the first year, service contracts can be purchased separately on a standalone basis.
 The Company recognizes revenue as performance obligations are satisfied by transferring control of the product or service to a customer.
-Specifically, revenue for the LDD capital asset is recognized at a point in time at installation.
-Revenue for training is also recorded at a point in time, generally 30 days after installation.
+Specifically, revenue for the LDD capital asset is recognized at a point in time, generally 30 days after installation.
 Revenue for the device service is recognized ratably over time after installation, generally 12 months.
-The Company has determined that the transaction price is the invoice price, net of adjustments, if any.
-The allocation to the separate performance obligations is based upon the relative standalone selling price.
-Standalone selling prices are based on observable prices at which the Company separately sells the products or services The Company estimates the standalone selling price using the market assessment approach considering market conditions and entity-specific factors including, but not limited to, features and functionality of the products and services, geographies, type of customer and market conditions.
+The Company has determ observable prices at which the Company separately sells the products or services The Company estimates the standalone selling price using the market assessment approach considering market conditions and entity-specific factors including, but not limited to, features and functionality of the products and services, geographies, type of customer and market conditions.
 The Company regularly reviews and updates standalone selling prices as necessary.

 RxLALs are held at customer sites on consignment.
-The single performance obligation is satisfied, and revenue is recognized for RxLALs upon customer notification that the RxLALs have been implanted in a patient.
-For the three and six months ended June 30, 2021 and 2020, credits related to returns and rebates on list prices were not significant.
+The single performance obligation is satisfied, and revenue from sales is recognized for RxLALs upon customer notification that the RxLALs have been implanted in a patient.
+For the three and nine months ended September 30, 2021 and 2020, credits related to returns and rebates on list prices were not significant.